 This can also help you know what type of treatment options are available for your loved one.
 Addiction treatment with family therapy or a focus on treating co-occurring disorders may be right for them.

-How Does Dual Diagnosis Integrated Treatment Work?
-What Can You Expect from Your Mental Health Center?
+How Does Integrated Treatment Work for Co-Occurring Disorders?
+What Can You Expect?

 Successful treatment of a dual diagnosis/co-occurring condition involves caring for both the mental illness and the substance use disorder.
 This is important because both conditions greatly impact one another.

-Here at SUN Behavioral in Houston, you will receive a personalized treatment plan that addresses all of the issues you are experiencing.
+Here at SUN Behavioral in Columbus, you will receive a personalized treatment plan that addresses all of the issues you are experiencing.

 We use evidence-based treatment along with a trauma care approach in our co-occurring and substance use disorder program.